WQSO: History

 On October 29, 1979, the station signed on as WWNH-FM.
-It changed its call sign to WXKZ in 1983, to WCYT in 1986, to WKOS-FM on December 18, 1987, to WWEM on December 17, 1990.
+It changed its call sign to WXKZ in 1983, to WCYT in 1986, to WKOS-FM on December 18, 1987, and to WWEM on December 17, 1990.

 In March 1994, the station adjusted its format slightly from adult contemporary to "The Perfect Mix of Soft Rock", playing soft rock and Americana music.
 The call sign was changed to WSRI on April 3, 1995, coinciding with a format flip to adult album alternative.
 The call letters were then changed to WQSO on September 29, 1997, coinciding with a format flip to oldies, mirroring sister station WQSR in Baltimore, also owned by American Radio Systems at that time.
 In the two weeks prior, the station had stunted by simulcasting its sister stations in Boston at different times of the day.
 The following spring, the stations of Precision Media were sold to Capstar Broadcasting.

 On April 1, 2009, Clear Channel (now iHeartMedia) flipped WQSO from oldies to talk radio while keeping the “Wave” name.
-Most programs heard on WQSO were previously heard on WGIP in Exeter, New Hampshire (a simulcast of WGIR in Manchester) before it was spun off by Clear Channel and the call letters were switched to WXEX.
+Most programs heard on WQSO were previously heard on WGIP (1540 AM) in Exeter, New Hampshire (a simulcast of WGIR in Manchester), before it was spun off by Clear Channel.
 On February 27, 2013, WQSO was rebranded as "News Radio 96.7" and began carrying a nearly identical schedule to WGIR.